 010 + 111 --- 1001

 Starting at the right, 0 + 1 = 1 for the first digit.
 No carrying there.
 You've got 1 + 1 = 10 for the second digit, so save the 0 and carry the 1.
 For the third digit, 0 + 1 + 1 = 10, so save the zero and carry the 1.
 For the last digit, 0 + 0 + 1 = 1.
 So the answer is 1001.
 If you translate everything over to decimal you can see it is correct: 2 + 7 = 9.

 To see how boolean addition is implemented using gates, see How Boolean Logic Works.

 To sum up, here's what we've learned about bits and bytes:

 - Bits are binary digits.
 A bit can hold the value 0 or 1.

 - Bytes are made up of 8 bits each.

 - Binary math works just like decimal math, but each bit can have a value of only 0 or 1.

 There really is nothing more to it -- bits and bytes are that simple.

-For more information on bits, bytes and related topics, check out the links on the next page.
+For more information on bits, bytes and related topics, check out the links below.